Singularity of biased discrete random matrix: Notation and Proof sketch

 \subsection{Proof sketch}

 In this subsection, we present an overview of the proof and our principal innovations.
-First, we adopt standard approaches in the field, such as sphere decomposition, net arguments, and anti-concentration inequality.
-Our spherical partition is analogous to that in \cite{LT_duke}: The vectors in the sphere are divided into an unstructured part and its complement.
+First, we adopt standard approaches in the field, such as sphere decomposition, net arguments, and anticoncentration inequality.
+For the lower bound, earlier work \cite{LT_duke, JSS_gafa} shows that the singularity probability is at least the RHS of Theorem \ref{Theorem A}.